fhammerschmidt/bucklescript-monorepo/README.md

 # BuckleScript Monorepo example

-Note: This is an adaption from Antonio Monteiro's [bucklescript-monorepo](https://github.com/anmonteiro/bucklescript-monorepo), which does not utilize nix but requires the user to install `jq` and `entr` manually instead.
+Note: This is an adaption from Antonio Monteiro's [bucklescript-monorepo](https://github.com/anmonteiro/bucklescript-monorepo), which does not utilize nix but requires the user to install `jq` manually instead.

 This small example, boostrapped from the `react-hooks` theme (`bsb -init . -theme react-hooks`), showcases a simple monorepo setup for BuckleScript projects.